 Article 74 of the People of Mainland China and Taiwan Areas Relations Act stipulates that an application for a ruling to recognize an arbitral award, civil ruling, or judgment, rendered in China, which is not contrary to the public order or good morals of Taiwan, may be filed with a court.
 An arbitral award of China may be enforceable after recognition has been granted by the court.
-The word "may" used above does not compel a court in Taiwan to immediately recognize an award of China.
-Therefore, the Arbitration Law will still be applicable after notification of an application for recognition of an award of China, and the counterparty should still be able to request the court to dismiss the application on the grounds listed in Article 50 of the Arbitration Law.
+353 The word "may" used above does not compel a court in Taiwan to immediately recognize an award of China.
+Therefore, the Arbitration Law will still be applicable after notification of an application for recognition of an award of China, and the counterparty should still be able to request the court to dismiss the application on the grounds listed in Article 50 of the Arbitration Law.354

-However, in accordance with the same law, it shall not apply until any arbitral award rendered in Taiwan may be filed with a court in China and a ruling to recognize it or permit its enforceability in China is effected.
-After the announcement on 16 May 1998 that the PRC Supreme People's Court had passed the "Regulation of the Supreme People's Court Regarding the People's Court Recognition of the Civil Judgments of Taiwan Courts," Taiwan restored its recognition of China's arbitral and judgment decisions.
-In other words, since 1998, both judicial bodies have recognized each
+However, in accordance with the same law, it shall not apply until any arbitral award rendered in Taiwan may be filed with a court in China and a ruling to recognize it or permit its enforceability in China is effected.355 After the announcement on 16 May 1998 that the PRC Supreme People's Court had passed the "Regulation of the Supreme People's Court Regarding

 See Leyda, José Alejandro Carballo, A Uniform, Internationally Oriented Legal Framework for the Recognition and Enforcement of Foreign Arbitral Awards in Mainland China, Hong Kong and Chinese Journal of International Law, Vol. 6, Issue 2, pp. 345-361, 2007.
-Available at SSRN: http://ssrn.com/abstract=1154962 or DOI: jmm021, at Paragraph 64
+Available at SSRN: http://ssrn.com/abstract=1154962 or DOI: jmm021 at Paragraph 64